earizon/utility_shell_scripts/README.md

 # Utility scripts
-Keep it simple and stupid utility scripts for daily development task
+Keep it simple and stupid utility scripts for useful task

 Please, if this project was useful to you, consider making a donation to my Bitcoin address (1JXPKbYJwfbMfFCWbRdiKRgw8H2JaPboUK):